 3.8.
 Coverage - Time

-Data on consumption of lightweight plastic carrier bags are published for the first time with a reference year 2018.
-Additional years of data will be added in subsequent annual releases.
+Data on consumption of lightweight plastic carrier bags are published for each year from 2018 onwards.

 3.9.
 Base period